4th - Aug - 2016

 In my humble opinion, what has been outlined above is proof that the use of A2P SMS isn’t just for the largest corporations in the world.
 Sure, we’ve all received text messages from at least one of them, haven’t we?
 However, SMBs can use text messaging for a number of reasons to improve their product offering.

 With Web Tools such as the Batch Sender, we at Mblox have everything you need to get your text messaging campaigns started for your SMB in just a few clicks.
-You can even sign up for our Free Trial and see for yourself the viability of SMS.
+You can even sign up and see for yourself the viability of SMS.

 Author: Lewis Williams, Marketing Automation Executive at CLX Communications